OpenBB-finance/openbb-docs/content/pro/platform-installer.md

 ---
-title: Open source platform integration
+title: Open Source Platform Integration
 sidebar_position: 15
 description: Learn how to integrate the OpenBB Platform data to the OpenBB Terminal
 keywords: